Mélissa Theuriau: In popular culture

-Mélissa Theuriau has become an internet phenomenon, with fans uploading video compilations receiving millions of hits from admirers.
-Theuriau is reportedly surprised by this phenomenon, stating, "I cannot explain it...
-I am absolutely not seeking this publicity."

 In 2006, the Daily Express voted her the world's most beautiful news reporter.
 She was similarly voted "TV's sexiest news anchor" by readers of the US edition of Maxim.
 In May 2007, she was voted most beautiful woman in the world in the French edition of FHM.
 Paris Match has referred to her as la bombe cathodique ("the television bombshell").

 In 2006, Voici, a French tabloid, published pictures showing her topless at a beach.
 Her lawyers are reportedly attempting to purge these images from the Internet.

 In 2010, scam websites co-opted a photograph of her to promote health treatments, the ubiquitous "1 weird old tip" belly fat diets, and penny auctions, unauthorized usage of which Theuriau was initially unaware.

 Personal life

 On 29 March 2008, she was engaged to French-Moroccan comedian and actor Jamel Debbouze; the two were married on 7 May 2008.
-They had a son on 3 December 2008 named Léon and a daughter named Lila in 2011.
+They had a son on 3 December 2008 named Léon and a daughter named Lila on 28 September 2011.

+On August 2012, Theuriau and Debbouze ranked in the top ten of France’s most popular couples in a Harris Interactive poll for Gala magazine.